sjiaire/cr-site-natacha/content/houses/kabeza-garden.md

 This house is perfect for short stays and ceremonies.

-Fees for ceremonies are charged separately.
+Fees for ceremonies are charged separately (Rwf 350,000 per day)

 - - -